appsaeed/appmon/README.md

 Javascript utilities functions and methods for browser and nodejs to 10x faster developer experience

-> Fast, generic JavaScript browser and some nodejs utility functions.
+> Fast, generic JavaScript browser and some nodejs utilites functions.

 Install with [npm](https://www.npmjs.com/)